Link to our Facebook Page

 BCinaBag-200Book Club in a Bag!

-Book Clubs and organizations now have the ability to check out the current year’s One Book – One Lincoln finalists , in a special format.
+Book Clubs and organizations now have the ability to check out the current year’s One Book One Lincoln finalists , in a special format.
 For each title, the Book Club in a Bag will contain 10 copies of that book as well as some starter discussion questions.
 Book Club in a Bag selections will be able to be checked out for 8 weeks but with no renewals.
-You can find out what titles are available in the Book Club in a Bag program by searching in the library catalog under Subject: Book Club in a Bag.
+You can find out what titles are available in the Book Club in a Bag program by searching in the library catalog under Title: Book Club in a Bag.
 New titles will be added to this service on an annual basis.

 Subscribe to the monthly Book Club Choices Booklist Newsletter, via the form below, to receive excellent reading suggestions for book groups in your e-mail each month.